MESMER-group/mesmer/docs/source/development.rst

 ------------------
 Please ensure that any new functionality is covered by tests.
 When writing tests, we try to put them in one of two categories: integration and unit tests.

-- Unit tests check the functionality of each function - ensure your function actually does what you intend it to do by testing on (simple) examples.
+- Unit tests check the functionality of each function - ensure your function actually does what you intend it to do by testing on small examples.
 - Integration tests test for numerical reproducibility - write tests that will flag when someone makes numerically altering changes to your code.
 Note that we want to keep the data needed to be shipped with MESMER to a minimum.
 Please consider reusing the datasets already included in MESMER to test numerical stability.

 Try to keep the test files targeted and fairly small.
 You can always create `fixtures <https://docs.pytest.org/en/stable/explanation/fixtures.html>`__ to aid code reuse.
 The aim is to avoid testing files with thousands of lines of code as such files quickly become hard to rationalize or understand.
 Please frequently run the tests to ensure your changes do not break existing functionality.